-Note that these standards are minimum requirements.
+Note that the standards in this document are minimum requirements.
 Meeting the minimum standards does not guarantee admission, since admissions officers consider a wide range of factors when reviewing students’ applications, and the state universities and UMass campuses can establish additional requirements.
 Contacting the colleges directly may provide additional information.

 The admissions standards for the state universities and University of Massachusetts emphasize strong academic preparation while in high school.
 These standards represent minimum requirements; meeting them does not guarantee admission, since college officials consider a wide range of factors in admissions decisions.